-Promotion and retention
+Promotion and Retention

-In order to comply with state law and ensure continuous and appropriate progress through Grades 9-12, the high schools have established regulatory guidelines to follow the district's Promotion and Retention Policy, IKE.
+In order to comply with state law and ensure continuous and appropriate progress from grade 9 through grade 12, the high schools have established regulatory guidelines to follow the district's Promotion and Retention Policy, IKE.
 In Grades 9 through 12, in order to be eligible for promotion to the next grade classification, students must have earned a minimum number of units, as specified below.
-NOTE: Students must be enrolled in at least one English and one Math course each of the four years of high school.
+Note: Students must be enrolled in at least one English and one Math course each of the four years of high school.
 (Policy IKE-R, revised 2015)

-To be promoted to Grade 10, a student must pass a minimum of 4 units of credit to include:
+To be promoted to grade 10, a student must pass a minimum of 4 units of credit to include:

+One English credit (English 1)

+One math credit

-One English Credit One Math Credit Two additional credits
+Two additional credits

-To be promoted to Grade 11, a student must pass a minimum of 10 units of credit to include:
+To be promoted to grade 11, a student must pass a minimum of 10 units of credit to include: